 The subject of insurance around tax time can be a complex one, especially if you have multiple investment properties and an office at home.
-Before we go any further, remember to seek your own independent advice based on personal circumstances.
+Before we go any further, remember to seek your own advice based on personal circumstances.
 For goodness sake.

 The Australian Tax Office makes things pretty clear on their website for those of us who own a house, live in it, and work elsewhere – no. You can’t claim just for the fun of it.

 However, if you run a business from home, have an investment property and experience damages outside of what your insurance covers you may be able to claim.
 For example, if you have a home office that you run your business from, you may be able to claim a portion of your insurance.